Financial Aid Policies

 - This rule does not apply if you fully withdraw from the university.
 In that case, your tuition will be prorated based on the number of days attended.

 - Online students have 5 days to make changes or drop at 100% refund of tuition.
-After 6-10 days, students will receive a 50% refund of tuition if they drop an online course.
+If a student drops between 6-10 days, students will receive a 50% refund of tuition if they drop an online course.
 After day 10, students are charged 100% if they drop a class.

 Tuition Refund Policy (Summer or Winter Term)

 Due to the short nature of summer courses, once a summer course has commenced students are responsible for 100% of the tuition charges.
 There will be no refunds of tuition or fees.
 This applies to seated and online courses.